 1) Sign up.
-The TSA's PreCheck, a trusted traveler program, has spread to more cities across the U.S. and is now available at some 40 airports.
-Members of the program are pre-screened and can then whiz through security, sometimes without having to take off their shoes or remove laptops from cases.
-The U.S. Customs Department's Global Entry program (see GlobalEntry.gov) is another shortcut for frequent international travelers, especially as the federal government contracts and customs lines get longer.
+The TSA's PreCheck, a trusted traveler program, has spread to more cities across the U.S. and is now available at some 130 airports.
+Members of the program are pre-screened and can then whiz through security without having to take off their shoes or remove laptops from cases.
+The U.S. Customs Department's Global Entry program (see GlobalEntry.gov) is another shortcut for frequent international travelers, especially as the federal government immigration and customs lines get longer.
 Read 12 Ways to Cruise Through Customs and Immigration to learn more.

 2) Gear up.
 Personally, I have found that buying more stuff is not always the best solution to travel problems, as one of the most serious travel problems for many people is having too much stuff in the first place.
 But there are a few items that are useful enough away from the airport to justify buying mostly for the airport, including slip-on shoes, clear zip-shut sundries bags and TSA-friendly laptop cases to help speed you through security.

 3) Check flight status.
 I feel like this tip is almost so obvious that I should not even include it, but I find that even in my own travels, I often fail to do this one simple but critical thing.
 Then this summer, I almost got burned.
 A very early morning flight for my son and me was canceled; luckily, I have a TripIt account, and found out about the cancellation before anyone else in the house was even awake.
 Had that not been the case, I am certain that in the rush to leave before dawn, I would not have checked flight status, and would have gotten a ride to the airport with all our stuff, waved goodbye, headed into the terminal, stood in line and only then discovered the cancellation.
 So -- check flight status early and often.